gantsign/ansible-role-visual-studio-code/README.md

     - role: gantsign.visual-studio-code
 ```

-Playbook with extensions installed that overwrites settings:
+Playbook with extensions installed that overwrites settings and keybindings:

 ```yaml
 - hosts: servers